electric-eloquence/fepper-npm/excludes/profiles/base/extend/README.md

 Please note that all paths in `patternlab-config.json` will be converted to absolute paths in `global.conf.ui`.

-`gulp.watch` will not work correctly with absolute paths.
-There are two workarounds for this:

-* Hard-code a relative path as the first `gulp.watch` parameter.
-Pass an absolute path (from `global.conf.ui.paths` or otherwise) as the `options.cwd` value for the second parameter.
-* Pass a value from `global.conf.ui.pathsRelative` as the first parameter.
-  * `global.conf.ui.pathsRelative` stores relative versions of the values in `global.conf.ui.paths`.
-  * This will still probably require `options.cwd` in the second parameter.

 ### Fepper Utils

 Common utilty functions for custom extensions are available from the